 Absolutely!
 We ask that if you do come with a friend, you and your friend(s) maintain openness to meeting new people and sharing this special experience with the entire group.

 Students love that they are able to explore four major European cities in three of the most visited countries in the world.
-This program allows them to discover the similarities and differences of the unique cultures in the Netherlands, France, and Belgium.
+The Amsterdam, Belgium & Paris program allows them to discover the similarities and differences of the unique cultures in the Netherlands, France, and Belgium.

-Between learning how to navigate Amsterdam with our local guide, the one-of-a-kind biking experience offered in Bruges, and TFT’s years of expertise in leading programs through Paris, this program provides unique insider access to all three countries.
+Between learning how to navigate Amsterdam with our local guide, the one-of-a-kind biking experience offered in Bruges, and TFT’s years of expertise in leading programs through Paris, the Amsterdam, Belgium & Paris program provides unique insider access to all three countries.